U.S. Alerts

 Night

-Monday Night: Showers and thunderstorms likely, mainly before 8pm.
-Mostly cloudy, with a low around 72.
-Chance of precipitation is 60%.
+Wednesday Night: A 30 percent chance of showers and thunderstorms, mainly before 8pm.
+Mostly clear, with a low around 72.

 Chance